nXFiLabs/nXFiCore/README.md

 ## ✨ Why nXFiCore?

 - 🪙 **Tip in NEAR or any NEP-141 token** - directly in chat, no external app
-- 🛡️ **Full moderation suite** - verification, anti-spam, anti-raid, word filters, and more
+- 🛡️ **Full moderation suite** - verification, anti-spam, anti-raid, word filters, impersonation detection, and more
 - 📈 **Live buy bot** - real-time swap alerts with price, market cap, and custom branding
 - ⚙️ **Everything configurable in-group** - admins control every feature from a single `/panel`, live, no downtime
 - 🔐 **Secure by design** - encrypted wallets, live-verified admin checks (not stale cached roles)